-Documents: Federal agents had sex with trafficking victims
+Documents: Federal agents had sex with trafficking victims in Arizona investigation

 Of the nine people originally charged in the investigation, only three pleaded guilty to attempted pandering, prostitution and solicitation – all before the HSI agents’ actions became publicly known.

-`A CRIME IN ITSELF’
+‘A CRIME IN ITSELF’

 The case began unraveling in fall 2019 after defense attorneys obtained some of the evidence prosecutors planned to present.